AIGCEra/.github/profile/README.md

 ## <div align=center id="StartTitle"><img src="https://user-images.githubusercontent.com/26355688/179231601-e18d1e1d-c4a1-422c-bcf3-7111013959bb.gif" width="100%" /></div><div align=center>(In most scenarios, Desktop Software is like a _Universe_, with many local huge worlds hidden around numerous child windows, and the Web Runtime is a space telescope, revealing the depths of the universe that have been hidden from the developer's sight...)</div>

+<h1 align=center style='text-align:center'><strong style="font-size:28px; color:black">Pay Homage to Classics</strong></h1>
+<h2>At different stages of scientific and technological development, there will be classics corresponding to the era to embellish the splendor of that era.
+The classic is called a "classic" not only because of its own value, but also because it has a profound impact on a specific historical period.
+How should we pay tribute to the classics?
+Letting the classics conform to the rhythm of the times to continue may be a way to pay homage to the classics.
+We are lucky because we have benefited from a large number of classics, those who made classics, those achievements let us see further and inspire us to continue to create...</h2>

 <div align=left>

 <div align=center id="CoreConcept">